yogsototh/yblog/Scratch/en/blog/Hakyll-setup.md

 match "posts/*.md" do
   route $ setExtension "html"
   compile $ pandocCompiler
-    -- save a snapshot to be used later in RSS generation {-hi-}>>= saveSnapshot "content"{-/hi-}
+    -- save a snapshot to be used later in %rss generation {-hi-}>>= saveSnapshot "content"{-/hi-}
     >>= loadAndApplyTemplate "templates/post.html" defaultContext
 ```